gadievron/small-tools/README.md

 # small-tools
 - linkedin-page-friends-invite.js - Invite friends to follow your LinkedIn page (instead of clicking "show more".
 Note: LinkedIn's limit is 250.
 Do not break their terms of service)
 - gmail-email-list-checker.js - Simple Apps Script to check if you've interacted over Gmail with the listed suspicious email addresses
-- linkedin-connections-auto-scroller-4-export.js - A dev tools script to export your own LinkedIn connections at manual scrolling speed (or you could just go and download your data)
+- linkedin-connections-auto-scroller-4-export.js - A DevTools script to export your own LinkedIn connections at manual scrolling speed (or you could just go and download your data)
 - name-to-email-matcher-for-gmail.js - This is a complete overkill Apps Script to match names on a sheet to emails through Gmail
 - gmail-bounce-extractor.js - Apps Script to extract bounced emails from Gmail
-- linkedin-event-smart-inviter.js - Console script to invite only relevant people to attend you event.
+- linkedin-event-smart-inviter.js - DevTools script to invite only relevant people to attend your event.
 Invitations limited to about 1000, with the script you invite less